“Design is now too important to be left to designers.”

-We often think of User Experience as something created by UX/UI designers, but that is not completely true.
-UX is created by the close collaboration and productive interaction among the stakeholders.
-The design is a collaborative activity and UX/UI designers need to work together with operations, marketing, as well as engineering departments to realize the design of a product they are envisioning.
+We often think of User Experience as something created by the UX/UI designers, but that is not completely true.
+UX is created by close collaboration between stakeholders and the UX designers.
+Design is a collaborative activity and UX/UI designers need to work together with operations, marketing, as well as engineering departments to realize the design of a product they are envisioning.

 Benefits of Collaborative Design

 Collaboration is the most challenging part of the design process.
-But there is ample payoff for those who are willing to take on the challenge.
+But the payoffs are innumerable for those who are willing to take on the challenge.
 Here are a few benefits of collaborative design:

 Brings the Team Together with a Shared Mission

 Collaborative design brings team members together, focuses them on a shared goal instead of wasting time in disagreement.
 This collaborative culture motivates the team, and further increases the probability of a fruitful outcome.